razasolutions/core-spring/README.md

 ###  :: Spring Tool Suite (Eclipse Plug-in)
 ###  :: Tomcat V8
 ###  :: JAutodoc (Eclipse Plug-in)
-###  :: Lombok (Double-click lombok.jar after a mvn install and go to clean the projects)
+###  :: Lombok (Double-click lombok.jar after a mvn install, plug it  to eclipse and then clean the projects)

 ## Instructions for use